French Revolutionary Wars - 1792

 Sequence

-The Prussians start with the initiative.
-The Prussians are the First Side.
-The French get 4 free rolls, and the Prussians get 3 free rolls.
+The Prussia starts with the initiative.
+The Prussia is the First Side.
+The France gets 4 free rolls, and the Prussia gets 3 free rolls.

 FranceWinner